 11) Lay your starter slates back side up.
 The starter course should be laid back side facing up to allow the edge bevel to merge flush with the edge bevel of the first course (which is laid back side facing down, as are all other slates on the roof, except the starter course).

 14) Use a good ridge and hip system.
 Saddle ridges, Boston hips, mitered hips and copper or stainless steel hips or ridges, are all good.
 The worst ridge is when you just run your field slates to the top and leave them with exposed nail heads and sealant along the apex and nothing else.
+One such ridge is called a "comb ridge," and should be avoided.
 See slate saddle hip and ridge instructions, and copper ridge installation.